-Much of the writing you've been doing has been very informal and personal.
-There is nothing wrong with an informal, personal essay, but many of your college courses require more.
+Much of the writing you did in high school was very informal and personal.
+There is nothing wrong with an informal, personal essay, but many of your college courses will require more.
 An informal, story-telling approach does not really stretch your critical thinking skills or help your readers work their way through complex topics, so you need a more complex, analytical model for essays.

 One good beginning point is the five-paragraph essay.
 It's not the only way to write a college paper, and it certainly won't work for every topic, but it's a good basic structure.
 (By the way, it doesn't always have to be five paragraphs, either.)